hoduchieu01/hoduchieu01/README.md

 # Hi there, I'm [Ho Duc Hieu](https://www.hoduchieu.tech/) 👋

-- :smile: I'm currently stuyding in the field of Computer Science and Engineering at Seoul National University :man_technologist:
+- :smile: I'm currently studying in the field of Computer Science and Engineering at Seoul National University :man_technologist:

 - :star_struck: I am interested in Open Source, Software Development and Engineering.